Born Free believes that only a global, permanent and comprehensively enforced ban on rhino horn trade will bring the crisis facing rhinos to an end.

 The poachers don’t care about the welfare of the animals, and many rhinos are left to suffer and die after their horns have been hacked off.
-Baby rhinos are also killed for their tiny horn stubs, or left to starve.
+Baby rhinos are also killed for their tiny horn stubs or left to starve.

-Despite the fact that rhino horn consists largely of keratin like human finger nails, the hige prices being paid for rhino horn in Asian markets has led to the smuggling of horns under the guise of trophy hunting in South Africa, and the theft of horns from museums, galleries, and even zoos in the UK and across Europe.
+Despite the fact that rhino horn consists largely of keratin, much like human fingernails, the huge prices being paid for illegally imported rhino horn in Asian markets has led to the smuggling of horns under the guise of trophy hunting in South Africa, and the theft of horns from museums, galleries, and even zoos in the UK and across Europe.

 The criminal networks and corrupt officials involved in rhino horn trafficking not only jeopardise the very future of these ancient and noble animals, but also deprive communities of social, economic and political security.

-Ultimately, rhinos will only have a long term future if we can end the demand for rhino horn.
-Ending the commercial trade in all items made from or containing rhino horn, from any source and for ever, is one step towards achieving that objective.
+Ultimately, rhinos will only have a long-term future if we can end the demand for rhino horn.
+Ending the commercial trade in all items made from or containing rhino horn, from any source and forever, is one step towards achieving that objective.